Simulating quantum computation: how many "bits" for "it"?: Main result

 \begin{Theorem}[Main result] Any quantum computation consisting of a sequence of $n$ independent, pair-wise commuting Pauli measurements on a fixed magic state $\ket{M}^{\otimes n}$ can be simulated by Algorithm~\ref{Algorithm:ReducedClassicalSimulation} using a memory of $2n^2+3n$ bits to specify the phase space points reached. \end{Theorem}

+Note that the precise form of the magic input state used is not important for the proof of this theorem, so long as the state is fixed for each number of qubits.
+For universal quantum computation, it suffices to consider $n$ copies of a fixed single-qubit magic state such as $\ket{H}^{\otimes n}$.
+The proof of this theorem relies on the following result from convex geometry (see e.g. Ref.~\cite[\S1.6]{Ziegler1995}).

-The proof of this theorem relies on the following result from convex geometry (see e.g. Ref.~\cite[\S1.6]{Ziegler1995}). \begin{Theorem*}[Carath\'eodory's theorem] If a point $x$ of $\mathbb{R}^D$ lies in the convex hull of a set $V$, then $x$ can be written as the convex combination of at most $D+1$ points in $V$. \end{Theorem*}
+\begin{Theorem*}[Carath\'eodory's theorem] If a point $x$ of $\mathbb{R}^D$ lies in the convex hull of a set $V$, then $x$ can be written as the convex combination of at most $D+1$ points in $V$. \end{Theorem*}